laggingreflex/mochista/README.md

 --watch,                 Watch for file modification.
   -w                       Default: false
---all                    Run all tests on any test file modifications.
+--run-all                Run all tests on any test file modifications.
                            Default: false (runs only modified tests; still runs all tests on source modification)

 --help,                  Print this and exit.